mstksg/inCode/copy/entries/story-of-shapes.md

 Interestingly, most introduction to Functors begin with describing actions as having a "result".
 Ironically, though it's a more common term, it's by far the more vague and hard-to-intuit concept.
+We usually learning Functors in terms of how they change the *results*, but I'd argue that this is the more confusing path.

 For something like `Maybe`, "result" is easy enough: it's the value present if it exists.
 For parser-combinator `Parser`s too it's relatively simple: the